MATH102 Mathematics for Educators I

 - define the whole numbers using equivalence classes, define the operations for whole numbers using sets, order whole numbers using sets, calculate multiples and powers of whole numbers, use mental math and estimation;

-- define the integers from the whole numbers and develop an understanding of the properties of the integers using the definition of the integers.; define the operations for the integers using equivalence classes; order the integers and simplify expressions involving absolute value and negative exponents.
+- define the integers from the whole numbers and develop an understanding of the properties of the integers using the definition of the integers; define the operations for the integers using equivalence classes; order the integers and simplify expressions involving absolute value and negative exponents; and

 - inductive reasoning